 Sales are the defining success factor for most businesses.
-With the corporate world becoming ever more competitive, employers are channelling more of their time and money into hiring sales staff.
-Career Junction’s research found that demand for sales representatives and consultants leapt by a full 25% in the first half of 2017.
-If you are a people’s person with a talent for closing deals, then a sales career could be a savvy choice.
+With the corporate world becoming ever more competitive, employers are channeling more of their time and money into hiring sales staff.
+According to the National List of Occupations in High Demand, sales and marketing managers are highest in demand.
+Meanwhile, CareerJunction has found that there continues to be a strong demand for sales consultants.

 Financial skills such as accounting, financial management, auditing, and investment analysis are all included in the Department of Labour’s skills in highest demand in South Africa.
 Meanwhile, a 2018 study by recruiting company Robert Walters found that financial and legal professionals will enjoy increasing demand for their skills, as businesses are hiring heavily in this area.
 In addition, finance professionals can expect to see salary raises of between 12% and 15% ̶ amongst the highest of any profession.